 - local and remote backups

-It is straightforward and simple to utilize the backup tool for Linux operating systems and works by taking snapshots of determining indexes and sponsorship.
+Back In Time is straightforward and simple to utilize the backup tool for Linux, and it works by taking snapshots of determining indexes and sponsorship.

-- Two types of backups Manual or automatic.
+- Two types of backups: Manual and automatic.

 - Directories backup.